Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 17 Truffle Discovery Centre

-The Granite Belt doesn’t just produce apples, there are plenty more extravagant exports of the region including the most expensive edible fungus in the world – Truffle!
+The Granite Belt doesn’t just produce apples; the region also has plenty of extravagant exports, including the most expensive edible fungus in the world—Truffles!

 At the Truffle Discovery Centre, as well as getting to smell and taste a range of truffle products, you can learn all there is to know about truffles through informative talks and interactive exhibits.